UK Property Market 2020

 Nationally flat and home rental prices rose 2.7% while rents in Greater London fell 1.6% in the second quarter.
 However year over year, London prices are up 3%.

 Is this the Time to Buy a UK Property for Let?

 The above charts would have us believe there are hotspots for price growth such as Midlands and Scotland.

 According to Propertyhub, the city of Manchester, which has 30% rental properties, is worth a good look.
 It has a high student population which helps to prop up demand for rental flats.
 Liverpool as well is cited for high student populations.
 And Birmingham may have a rental housing shortage that could open it to price growth.

 We’ll bring you additional insight into the UK’s rental housing market in future.

-Looking for a better property software to help you manage better, raise rental yields, and make accounting a breeze?
+Looking for a better property software for UK property managers, to help you manage better, raise rental yields, and make accounting a breeze?
 Check out ManageCasa Property Management Software now.

 See also: Property Management Software | Berlin Property Market Forecast | Property Management Software Comparisons | How to Buy Property in Berlin | Buy vs Rent | UK Property Market | Australia Property Prices | Sydney Australia Home Prices | Hawaii Housing Market | Online Rent Payment | Property Management Software Germany | Best Tenant Screening Software | Property Management Trends | Property Management Metrics | Property Management Market USA | Rental Market Forecast | Apartment Rental Prices | Rental Property Software